filipemtz/script-to-download-springer-books/README.md

-# SpringerBooksDownload
-Script to download the books that Springer released
+# Script to Download the Books Release for Free by Springer

+Run with python downloader.py

+The script only supports python 3.

+It will create a folder "books/" and subfolders for each subject.

+The books will be downloaded as pdf files and stored in the respective subject folder.